 Top Destinations in the Setúbal Peninsula

-Between the hills and the river, this is a region of diverse flavours, history, unique landscapes, and welcoming people with smiles and open arms.
+Between the hills and the river, this is a region of diverse flavors, history, unique landscapes, and welcoming people with smiles and open arms.
 Setúbal Peninsula offers exceptional conditions for tourism.
 From great infrastructures and heritage buildings to rich historical diversity, you'll have no trouble finding interesting experiences around every corner.

-With the Arrábida hills to the west, the Sado Estuary Natural Reserve to the east and one of the finest bays in the world, Setubal offers the comforts of a big city and, at the same time, the peacefulness that only nature can provide.
+With the Arrábida hills to the west, the Sado Estuary Natural Reserve to the east, and one of the finest bays in the world, Setubal offers the comforts of a big city and, at the same time, the peacefulness that only nature can provide.
 The panoramic road that serpents around the Arrabida hills provides stunning views that will make you want to stop every few minutes to gaze at the natural spectacle.

 Setúbal Peninsula is one of Portugal's 14 wine regions and is quickly becoming a prime destination for wine tourism.
-Besides great wines, it also offers many wine related experiences, such as visits to wineries, wine, and regional products tastings, among others.
+Besides great wines, it also offers many wine-related experiences, such as visits to wineries, wine, and regional product tastings, among others.
 From the large farms dominated by the variety Castelão to the Moscatel, one of the national dessert wines, this region has always played a leading role in the history of Portuguese wines.
 Wine has been part of this particular region for thousands of years, in fact, grapes of seeds were found in archaeological excavations dating from the 8th century BC.
-Studies estimate that vineyard cultivation was introduced in the region 2000 years BC by the Tartessians.
+Studies estimate that vineyard cultivation was introduced in the region in 2000 years BC by the Tartessians.